rileywheadon/poll-app/ROADMAP.md

 - [x] Create admin@polll.org email address
 - [ ] The administrator should have the following privileges:
-- [ ] Respond multiple times to the same poll
+  - Respond multiple times to the same poll
-- [ ] Edit/Delete any poll on the website
+  - Edit/Delete any poll on the website
+  - Remove people's responses
-- [ ] View results for all polls
+  - View results for all polls
-- [ ] Sort polls
+  - Query users/polls/responses/etc.

 ### Poll Creation